-APPLIANCE TYPE relating to UK deaths from unintentional carbon monoxide poisoning from 01.09.1995 to 31.08.2020
+APPLIANCE TYPE relating to UK deaths from unintentional carbon monoxide poisoning from 01.09.1995 to 31.08.2021

-'camping appliance' includes items other than BBQ's, such as gas lamps and gas or paraffin stoves.
+'camping appliance' includes items other than BBQ's, such as gas lamps and gas or paraffin stoves. 'central heating boiler' includes mains gas, oil and solid fuel systems.
+Back boiler systems are included in this category.

-It is interesting that the largest proportion of deaths by one appliance is by a central heating boiler.
+It is interesting that the largest proportion of deaths by one appliance is by a central heating boiler, but it must be remembered that although people often think of this as the main danger from CO, they actually only account for just over a quarter of all fatalities.